arazni/blades-in-the-sheets/README.md

 Hi all!

 I made a character sheet web app for Blades in the Dark.
+It now also supports Scum and Villainy!
+Moving forward, supporting more Forged in the Dark games will be much easier.

 <a href='https://ko-fi.com/S6S5KA4DP' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi3.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>